BtbN/FFmpeg-Builds/README.md

 ## Package List

 For a list of included dependencies check the scripts.d directory.
-Every file corrosponds to its respective package.
+Every file corresponds to its respective package.

 ## How to make a build